delhoume/onebitimage/README.md

 - A command-line utility is provided to transcode images from/to BMP/PNG
 usage:
+  > make
   > gen1bit imag1e.bmp
       -> generated.bmp -> uses read BMP / write BMP
       -> generated.png -L> use read BMP _> write PNG

   > gen1bitv image.png
       -> same  thing, starting from on a PNG source

+  > Developement is done on a mac m1 but code should be portable.